 Phthalates Definition: These are a cluster of chemicals responsible for increasing and softening the flexibility of vinyl and plastic.

-9. People Do Not Usually Recycle Plastic Bottles
+10. People Usually Do Not Recycle Plastic Bottles

 Although authorities encourage citizens to recycle plastic, American consumers do not typically reuse them.
 Estimates say that more than 80% of water bottles in the country become litter.